Force of Evil

 The total runtime of Force of Evil is 79 minutes (1h 19m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.6/10, and global collection metrics, Force of Evil stands as a successful venture for the creators.
-It remains an essential piece of the 1950 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.6/10, and global performance metrics, Force of Evil is classified as a HIT.
+It remains an essential part of the 1950 cinematic calendar.

 Frequently Asked Questions